 Asset-liability management (ALM) plays a key role in reducing the impact of interest rate, liquidity, market and other risks on the balance sheet.
+For large global banks, the management of interest rate risk in the banking book (IRRBB) and liquidity makes ALM a particularly complex challenge.

-As part of a compliance framework, effective ALM also helps credit unions meet their regulatory obligations for maintaining adequate levels of liquidity and capital.
+As part of a compliance framework, effective ALM also helps financial institutions meet their regulatory obligations for maintaining adequate levels of liquidity and capital.